 Chez Us: Baba Ghanoush

 Taste With The Eyes: Cold Soba Noodles with Eggplant and Mango

 Napa Farmhouse 1885: Eggplant Fritter Burgers with Sriracha Chili Mayo

 Red or Green: Roasted Eggplant and Tomato Pasta with Spicy Carrot Top/Basil Pesto

 Domesticate Me: Grilled Eggplant with Fresh Mozzarella, Tomatoes and Basil Vinaigrette

 And Love It Too: Roasted Garlic Baba Ganouj

 Baba Ghanoush | Eggplant Dip

-- Cut eggplant in half, sprinkle with a little salt and let set for 30 minutes.
+Cut eggplant in half, sprinkle with a little salt and let sit for 30 minutes.

-- Add rest of the ingredients and smash together using a fork.
+Add rest of the ingredients and mash together using a fork.